 1 day ticket fee: adults 7,000 yen / youths 6,000 yen / children 4,600 yen

 Hours: 9 am - 10 pm

 Mifuneyama Rakuen (Saga Prefecture)

-This park was created in 1845 by the local feudal lord, Shigeyoshi Nabeshima.
-It is like a traditional Japanese painting come to life.
+Mifuneyama Rakuen was created in 1845 by the local feudal lord, Shigeyoshi Nabeshima.
+With stunning colors, the park appears like a traditional Japanese painting coming to life.
 A stroll around the park is enjoyable in any season, but springtime is when all the flowers are in bloom.
-From late March to early April it’s cherry blossom season and from mid April to mid May it’s the season of the azaleas.
+From late March to early April it’s cherry blossom season, and from mid April to mid May it’s the season of the azaleas.
 The park is right near Takeo Onsen so you can also relax in the hot springs.